 Antibodies are among the fastest growing class of drugs and are used across many therapeutic areas, including oncology, inflammation, metabolic disease and neurodegeneration.
 EvaluatePharma data indicates that monoclonal antibodies have represented the majority of the top 10 bestselling drugs over the last five years.
-In 2022, approved antibody-based therapeutics accounted for approximately \$240 billion in sales, according to data published by Clarivate Analytics Cortellis.
-In 2022, 54 antibody therapeutics reached blockbuster status with sales higher than \$1 billion, up from 49 antibodies in 2021.
-Furthermore, according to Clarivate, antibody-based therapeutic sales are expected to surpass \$300 billion by 2027.
+In 2023, approved antibody-based therapeutics accounted for approximately \$250 billion in sales, according to data published by Clarivate Analytics Cortellis.
+In 2023, 57 antibody therapeutics reached blockbuster status with sales higher than \$1 billion, up from 54 antibodies in 2022.
+Furthermore, according to Clarivate, antibody-based therapeutic sales are expected to surpass \$330 billion by 2029.

 Investment in antibodies has accelerated over the past decade, which has translated into clinical productivity and ultimately new drug approvals.
-According to data from the Antibody Society, the number of antibodies in the clinic has increased from 572 in 2018 to 1,212 in 2023, an estimated 20% CAGR.
+According to data from the Antibody Society, the number of antibodies in the clinic has increased from 572 in 2018 to 1,430 in 2024, an estimated 17% CAGR.
 The expansion of clinical development has led to an accelerating pace of regulatory approvals as depicted in the figure below.
 The FDA approved the first therapeutic antibody in 1986.
 By 2015, the FDA approved its 50th antibody, and 6 years later in 2021, approved its 100th antibody.
 The number of antibody therapeutics granted a first approval in the United States or EU is shown in the graph below.

-(Source: The Antibody Society Database of Antibody Regulatory Approvals, December 31, 2023)
+(Source: The Antibody Society Database of Antibody Regulatory Approvals, December 31, 2024)

 Much of the success of antibodies as a therapeutic class is attributable to their favorable qualities relative to other therapeutic modalities.
 Antibodies can offer high affinity, potency and specificity, limited off-target toxicity, low immunogenicity, superior immune stimulation and the ability to modulate half-life circulation in serum.
 Industry statistics suggest that these properties have also translated to an increased probability of success relative to other modalities.
 According to BIO's Clinical Development Success Rates and Contributing Factors 2011-2020, which summarizes a study of over 9,000 drugs being developed for the U.S. market, monoclonal antibodies and monoclonal antibody conjugate drugs have had a 12.1% likelihood of receiving market authorization from the start of Phase 1 clinical trials.
 This is higher than the success rate of small molecule modalities, which had a 7.5% likelihood of receiving market authorization from the start of Phase 1 clinical trials in the United States.
-Additionally, recent data published by The Antibody Society suggests that the clinical success rate for monoclonal antibodies is trending higher.
+Additionally, recent data published by The Antibody Society suggests that the clinical success rate for monoclonal antibodies might be trending higher.